-Prior to shipment an import permit must be opened with SENASA; with a copy forwarded to the exporter.
+Prior to shipment, an import permit must be opened with SENASA.
+A copy of the permit must be forwarded to the exporter.
 The exporter must provide the importer with an official health certificate from the country of origin.
 SENASA port inspectors verify compliance with import requirements.
-For new to market animal and plant products, a risk assessment must be carried out in accordance with the Andean Community of Nations (CAN), World Trade Organization (WTO), Codex, or World Organization for

-Animal Health (OIE) recommendations, as well as per the sanitary requirements of the exporting country.
+For new to market animal and plant products, a risk assessment must be carried out in accordance with the Andean Community, World Trade Organization, CODEX, or World Organization for Animal Health recommendations, as well as per the sanitary requirements of the exporting country.

 Certificates for animal and plant and their by-products must be error free, contain no pen or ink changes, or have any other type of amendments.
-If applicable the product must be packaged in food safe packaging, labeled according to U.S. regulations.
+If applicable the product must be packaged in food safe packaging, labeled in accordance with U.S. regulations.
 The product must identify its content, net weight and the facility where it was produced.